The County Board is moving closer to approving the first increase in the Arlington Public Library’s (APL) collections budget since 2014.

 APL’s chief materials manager Peter Petruski presented that increasing the budget would help reduce the e-book hold times which have been “climbing precipitously.”

-Together with APL Director Diane Kesh, Petruski told the Board that currently average hold times for an e-book are 38 weeks, but they are confident they can knock that down to 28 weeks.
+Together with APL Director Diane Kresh, Petruski told the Board that currently average hold times for an e-book are 38 weeks, but they are confident they can knock that down to 28 weeks.

 “That’s a significant jump,” noted Board member Matt de Ferranti.
 “Is there any particular reason that we’re able to make that transition to pull that all the way down?”